Welcome back to the Advent Of Radare!

 Reference Links:

-plugin is a powerful addition to Radare2 for
+The r2svd plugin is a powerful addition to Radare2 for

 embedded systems analysis, automating the tedious task of manually